ddsb01/FairAssign/README.md

 **Code**: Please follow the notebook 'ecomm.ipynb' in [./e-commerce](e-commerce) to reproduce the results for the e-commerce setting.
 You can get the data at the link
-Make sure the data directory structure is as follows

 ---

 ### Food Delivery
 **Data**: To get the dataset, please follow the instructions given [here](what?).

 **Code**: Please follow the notebook 'food_dlvry.ipynb' in [./food-delivery](food-delivery) to reproduce the results for the food deliver setting.

 ---